-- 5.15 The specific characteristics of goods, services or intangible properties play a significant part in determining their values in the open market.
+- 5.26 The specific characteristics of goods, services or intangible properties play a significant part in determining their values in the open market.
 For instance, a product with better quality and more features would, all other things being equal, fetch a higher selling price.
-In other words, product or service differentiation affects the price or value of the product or service. - 5.16 The nature and features of goods, intangible properties or services transacted between related parties and those between independent parties must be examined carefully.
-Similarities and differences should be identified as these would influence their value. - 5.17 Important characteristics to be examined include:
+In other words, product or service differentiation affects the price or value of the product or service. - 5.27 The nature and features of goods, intangible properties or services transacted between related parties and those between independent parties must be examined carefully.
+Similarities and differences should be identified as these would influence their value. - 5.28 Important characteristics to be examined include:

-Nature of transaction Possible comparisons Transfer of goods Physical featuresQuality and reliabilityAvailability and volume of supply Provision of services Nature and extent of the services Intangible properties Form of transaction Type and nature of the intangible property Duration and extent of rights provided by the intangible property Anticipated benefits from the use of the intangible property
+Nature of transaction Possible comparisons Transfer of goods Physical featuresQuality and reliabilityAvailability and volume of supply Provision of services Nature and extent of the services Intangible properties Form of transaction Type and nature of the intangible property Duration and extent of rights provided by the intangible property

+Nature of transaction Possible comparisons Anticipated benefits from the use of the intangible property

-- 5.18 If the comparable uncontrolled price ("CUP") method is chosen as the most appropriate transfer pricing method (see Step 2 below), ensuring similarities in the actual characteristics of the product, intangible or service would be the most critical when conducting a comparability analysis. - 5.19 On the other hand, comparisons of profit margins (as used in transfer pricing methods other than CUP) may be less sensitive to the characteristics of the product or service in question.
-This is because the margins generally correlate more significantly with the FAR of the taxpayer.
+- 5.29 If the comparable uncontrolled price ("CUP") method is chosen as the most appropriate transfer pricing method (see Step 2 below), ensuring similarities in the actual characteristics of the product, intangible or service would be the most critical when conducting a comparability analysis. - 5.30 On the other hand, comparisons of profit margins (as used in transfer pricing methods other than CUP) may be less sensitive to the characteristics of the product or service in question.
+This is because the margins generally correlate more significantly with the functions performed, assets used and risks assumed by the taxpayer.